Paying Your Bill

 Where Is Patients Accounts Located On Campus?

-Walking: Turn left at main gate, keep following the foot path, past the main hospital entrance, you will see the dental hospital on your right, The administration building is the 2nd building on your left.
+Turn left at main gate, following the road, past the main hospital entrance, you will see the Dental Hospital on your right and the Mental Health Unit on your left hand side.

 Patient Accounts Department Function

-Exemptions to the Statutory In-Patient charge and the A&E / Casualty charge are applicable in certain circumstances as follows:
+Exemptions to the Statutory the A&E / Casualty charge are applicable in certain circumstances as follows: